tolicodes/articles/wip/modern-tdd.md

 		And I should see a "Description" inside the "Product" containing "A tool that sharpens pencils"

-	Scenario: I should be able to add a product to my cart When I go to the "Product Selection SCreen"
+	Scenario: I should be able to add a product to my cart When I go to the "Product Selection Screen"
-		And I click
+		And I click "Add to Cart" on the "Product"
+		Then I should see "Product" inside the "Cart"
 ```

+You write down every little piece of the functionality in this form, and boom!
+Your E2E tests and Feature Tests are practically done.

+Next we just need to add Unit Tests for

 ## Storybook based development
 ### Why develop in isolation